jkfer/lamp-stack-installation/README.md

   | Remove test database and access to it | 'n' |
   | Reload privilege tables now | 'y' |

-2. Creating a PHP file to have the collection tested `/var/www/html/info.php`
+2. Creating a PHP file to have the connection and availability tested `/var/www/html/info.php`

 3. Adding `httpd, https, mysql` to firewall exception